AndrewFreemantle/fatlemon.co.uk/_posts/2010/2010-04-30-securing-asp-net-web-services-with-forms-authentication.md

 ---
 My first article for [Dot Net Slackers on Securing ASP.Net Web Services with Forms Authentication](http://dotnetslackers.com/articles/aspnet/Securing-ASP-Net-Web-Services-with-Forms-Authentication.aspx "Securing ASP.Net Web Services with Forms Authentication") is up!

-Have a read and let me know what you think - any feedback about the content, the writing style, the amount of code, or anything else (!) is greatly appreciated  <i class="fa fa-smile-o"></i>
+Have a read and let me know what you think - any feedback about the content, the writing style, the amount of code, or anything else (!) is greatly appreciated 🙂